unclebob/spacewar/README.md

 Surround that factory with plenty of Antimatter and Dilithium bases so that it can manufacture enough _Corbomite_.

+Once the _Corbomite_ factory has been filled to capacity, it will transform into _The Corbomite Device_.

 ## Sensors
 You have three views.